Addison Russell: 2016

 Batting .242 with 11 home runs and 48 RBIs, Russell was the starting shortstop at the 2016 Major League Baseball All-Star Game.
 By the beginning of September of the 2016 season, Russell had 108 hits in 445 at bats with 19 home runs and 88 runs batted in.
 Russell had a bases-loaded game-winning hit in a late-season game against the San Francisco Giants.
 He was 9-for-23 (.391) with 24 RBIs in bases-loaded situations for the year; the 9 bases-loaded hits led MLB for the season.
 In the seventh inning of a different game, in a bases loaded situation, Russell made an acrobatic catch at the left field foul line for the final out of the inning.
 Russell finished the year with 95 RBIs and became the second Cub shortstop with over 90 for a season.
 Previously, Hall of Famer Ernie Banks accomplished this feat five times.
 Russell hit decisive two-run home runs in Games 4 and 5 of that year's National League Championship Series, helping the Cubs break the Curse of the Billy Goat en route to their first World Series win in 108 years.

 On October 25, 2016, Addison Russell along with teammates Dexter Fowler, Jason Heyward, and Carl Edwards Jr., became the first African-Americans to play for the Cubs in a World Series game.
 Both Russell and Fowler are the first African-Americans to start for the Cubs in a World Series due to it being the first World Series the Cubs have played in since desegregation.
 Russell hit the 19th grand slam in the history of the World Series in the sixth game and also tied an MLB record of 6 RBI by one player in a game on a team facing elimination from the fall classic.
 He became the first player to hit a grand slam in a World Series game since Paul Konerko of the Chicago White Sox in the 2005 World Series.

 2017

 On April 19, 2017, Russell hit his first career walk-off home run, a three-run shot against the Milwaukee Brewers.
 On August 4, Russell was placed on the 10-day disabled list due to a strained right foot.
 At that point in the season his batting average was .241 with 10 home runs and 36 RBI's.

 On September 16, 2017, Russell returned from a long stint on the disabled list, and homered in his first at-bat.

 2018

-Russell had a disappointing season (.250 BA, 5 HR, 38 RBI), and he did not play again after September 19 due to the MLB placing him on administrative leave as it investigated abuse allegations made against him by his ex-wife.
+Russell had a disappointing season (.250 BA, 5 HR, 38 RBI), and he did not play again after September 19 due to MLB placing him on administrative leave as it investigated abuse allegations made against him by his ex-wife.